 - Means over ends: Overall, the most important lesson we can take from his life is that the means are more important than the ends.
 He worked so hard at pioneering nonviolent resistance because he knew that violence begets violence.
 If we use evil means to achieve something good, we get only more evil in the end.
 More than anything, this is the lesson that our modern world needs to internalize.
 Evil means are never justified.
 It’s only through kindness, respect, and forgiveness that good truly wins.

 - Minimalism: He lived his entire life as a simple man.
 He wore few clothes, had a simple diet, and lived a simple lifestyle.
 One can see this from his hermitages in various parts of India.

 This story of how I changed the heart of a driver who jumped red signal changed millions of hearts globally.
 By living a minimalist life, I and my wife are enjoying life to the fullest.
 I could also change my mindset and electrify an entire tribal village that I thought was never possible.

 For four years, I also had my experiments with truth.
 Like Gandhi, I also got an opportunity to look inside, fight for injustice, help the needy, and BE THE CHANGE!
 All of this can only be done with the support of like-minded people.

 Generations to come, it may well be, will scarce believe that such a man as this one ever in flesh and blood walked upon this planet.Albert Einstein

-I was fortunate to meet many living Gandhians in my journey and share enlightening conversations with them.
+I’m fortunate to have met many living Gandhians in my journey and share enlightening conversations with them.
 One of them told me the reason why Tagore gave Gandhi the tag of Mahatma to this man.
 I’m sure you’ll never know this one until you read that blog post or know Gandhi in and out!